basarat/algorithms/src/quickSort/README.md

   - index for pivot rank,
   items greater than pivot,
   - index for current item,
-  remaining items we have yet to see
+  remaining items we have yet to see,
 ]
 ```